jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "We're pretty good Communists, you and I," he said with a grim smile, "but what have we got by it?
 I tell you, Dora, we've got to live very close for the next year or so, if we mean to catch up."

-"I know it," she answered, smiling; "and, Karl, I've <p class="pagenum">Begin page 62</p>thought of a way to save quite a lot of money.
+"I know it," she answered, smiling; "and, Karl, I've <hr><p class="pagenum">Page 62</p>thought of a way to save quite a lot of money.
 If Anna and her three children can live in two rooms, why can't we?
 Then we could rent our bedroom, and, when winter comes, that would save coal.
 For you know we should be obliged to have a fire there on account of Louis," she added apologetically.

 "If you don't mind, I don't," he said carelessly.
 "It won't rent for much, though; but it will give you less to do," with a rather anxious glance at the form and face of his wife.
 Indeed, Dora was not looking well; she had grown very thin, and her eyes looked pathetically large and blue in her white face.
 But she laughed off all anxiety; she might be a little pulled down by the warm weather, she said, but that was all.

 The next day, a placard appeared in the shop window bearing, in the large, beautiful Italian hand Dora had learned in her German school, the words, "Room for Rent."
 But a day or two passed before it attracted any attention.
 On Sunday afternoon Dora and Louis were sitting in the shop door, enjoying the cool evening air after a heavy thunder storm, when two passers-by stopped to consider the announcement, with an air that evidently meant business.

 For a moment Dora's heart failed her, then it swelled with sympathy, while baby Louis opened his blue eyes and stared with all his might.
 Anything quite so tall, and painfully, terribly thin as the elder of these two women, he had never seen in all his little life.
 When she turned to address Dora, a moment later, she showed a face with large, strongly marked features, whereupon an expression of hopeless patience sat but ill.
 Her companion was shorter, and of a thinness less painfully apparent; with a face from which all expression, even that of patience, seemed to have been crushed out.
 It was dull, blank, and hopeless; that was all.
-They were dressed in thin, shabby <p class="pagenum">Begin page 63</p>calico, bonnets, of which shabby would be too flattering a description, and faded plaid shawls, which they kept so closely drawn over their wasted bosoms that, considering the warmth of the evening, they must have served to cover further defects in their costume.
+They were dressed in thin, shabby <hr><p class="pagenum">Page 63</p>calico, bonnets, of which shabby would be too flattering a description, and faded plaid shawls, which they kept so closely drawn over their wasted bosoms that, considering the warmth of the evening, they must have served to cover further defects in their costume.
 Their voices, when they spoke, were low and weak, not so much from physical weakness&mdash;for there was no sign of any actual disease upon either&mdash;as with a weary consciousness that speaking louder would not better their condition.

 "What rent do you ask for this room, ma'am?"